jelsobhy/emotion-map/README.md

 ## Fundamentals

 ### Android
 The EmoMap-App is developed with Android.
 An amazing guide for developers is available at http://developer.android.com/.
-The app is developed with Android 4.0.3 with the Eclipse Kepler 1 framework.
+The app is developed with Android 4.0.3 with the Eclipse framework.
 You need to install the ADT plugin and download the Android and Google SDK from the Android SDK manager.

 ### Augmented Reality
 Another goal in this project was to vizualize the smileys in an augmented reality envi- ronment.
 The main class for this purpose is the AugmentedRealityActivity class.